Skip to content

 You can enable the expanding of tokens both on a global level and on a platform level.

-One notable difference to keep in mind is that when you configure it on a global level, the token expansion will happen immediately after the parsing hook and before preprocessing or transform hooks.
+Whether configured on platform or global level, the token expansion will happen immediately after user-configured preprocessors and before transform hooks.

-The advantage is having the expanded tokens (sd.tokens prop) available before doing any exporting to platforms.
+The advantage of global expand however, is having the expanded tokens (sd.tokens prop) available before doing any exporting to platforms.

-If you configure it on the platform level however, the metadata mentioned earlier is available and can be used to conditionally expand tokens.
+If you configure it on the platform level, the metadata mentioned earlier is available and can be used to conditionally expand tokens.
 It also allows you to expand tokens for some platforms but not for others.

 The downside there is needing to configure it for every platform separately.